Chapter 69 BWV 161 Komm, du süsse Todesstunde

 The text of the tenor′s aria differs in detail, but not in substance, from that for alto.
 It expresses again the craving for death, the keen desire to embrace the Saviour and the pure soul gleaming like the wings of angels.
 Bach differentiates the two movements in a number of ways.
 The first is major, supported by recorders, and structurally through-composed around the chorale melody.
-The second is minor, accompanied by strings, and a conventional da capo shape.
+The second is minor, accompanied by strings, with a da capo shape.

 The emphasis upon verlangen—-the powerful desire or entreaty [to die]—-comes to a head with the melisma (from bar 37) forming the essence of this part of the aria.